-Effective Date: September 1, 1974 (Section 1116(a)(5)); December 1, 1993

-(Section 1116(g))

-Description: Exempt from tax are purchases by posts or organizations of past or present members of the armed forces of the United States, provided that such post or organization is organized in New York and at least 75 percent of its members are past or present members of the U.S. armed forces and substantially all other members are their spouses or cadets, and no part of net earnings inures to the benefit of a private shareholder or individual.
+Effective Date: September 1, 1974 (Section 1116(a)(5)); December 1, 1993 (Section 1116(g)) Description: Exempt from tax are purchases by posts or organizations of past or present members of the armed forces of the United States, provided that such post or organization is organized in New York and at least 75 percent of its members are past or present members of the U.S. armed forces, and no part of net earnings inures to the benefit of a private shareholder or individual.
 Purchases of hotel accommodations by individual members acting as duly authorized representatives of the post or organization are also exempt from tax.